Messi Equals Klose! The Top 10 Greatest World Cup Goalscorers (2026 Update)

 At 18, Mbappé tore up the World Cup with his blistering speed and power.
 He became the youngest player to score for France at a World Cup and the second teenager in history to score in a final—ranking behind only Pelé himself.

-And of course, who can forget his classic hat-trick against Argentina in the 2022 World Cup final?
+Who can forget his classic hat-trick against Argentina in the 2022 World Cup final?

-2. Ronaldo (Brazil) – 15 Goals
+3. Ronaldo (Brazil) – 15 Goals

-Not Cristiano from Portugal; Ronaldo Nazário—better known as R9—is the “Ronaldo” on this list.
+Not Cristiano from Portugal; Ronaldo Nazário – better known as R9 – is the “Ronaldo” on this list.

 Attending four World Cups, Ronaldo won the title in his very first attempt in 1994, though he didn’t play a single minute.
 After the heartbreak of the 1998 final, O Fenômeno returned with a vengeance in 2002, scoring 8 goals in Japan and South Korea, including a brace in the final against Germany to secure the trophy.